 - Remember, there is always help out there.
-A little research can take you to a books on culturally responsive teaching or online webinars.
+A little research can take you to a book on culturally responsive teaching or online webinars.
+It may point you in the direction of a community organization that is an expert in the local history.
+Don’t be afraid to seek out help when you can.
 (Check out this lesson on making your classroom an affirmative space for all students.)

 However, culturally responsive teaching is merely a tool in the wheelhouse of culturally aligned educational practices.
 Updating the content of what we teach is part of the core work needed to create inclusive spaces, but the physical spaces need to be welcoming to your students.
 Your students have to feel like they belong in your class.
 For example: